 Here are our three top plain language priorities:

 - Clarity.
-We want your information to be well-understood by your target audience and by any others who might read your materiel.
+We want your information to be well-understood by your target audience and by any others who might read your message.

 - Ease of reading.
-We want people to find it easy to read your material, so that all readers keep reading – not just the most motivated and most educated.
+We want people to find it easy to read your message, so that all readers keep reading – not just the most motivated and most educated.

 - Scanning.
-We want people to subconsciously decide to move from scanning to reading your message.
+We want people to subconsciously decide to move from scanning your message to reading your message.

 Fill in the form on this page to get a quote on editing or writing your documents or website for plain language and readability.